Brandon Webb

 Brandon Tyler Webb (born May 9, 1979) is an American former professional baseball pitcher.
 Webb pitched in Major League Baseball (MLB) for the Arizona Diamondbacks from 2003 through 2009, and, after multiple shoulder surgeries, signed with but did not play for the Texas Rangers in 2011.
 Webb attended the University of Kentucky, where he played college baseball for the Wildcats baseball team.

 During his MLB career, Webb won the 2006 National League Cy Young Award and was a three-time MLB All-Star.
 He was sidelined with injuries for much of 2009–2012 and, after several aborted comeback attempts, retired in 2013.
 He has the 18th highest Adjusted ERA+ of all major league players with 142.

 Amateur career

 Webb attended Paul G. Blazer High School in Ashland, Kentucky, and graduated in 1997.
 Afterwards, he attended the University of Kentucky, where he played for the Kentucky Wildcats baseball team.
 During his tenure with Kentucky, Webb set the all-time single season record for strikeouts by a Wildcat (123).
 He was inducted into the UK Athletics Hall of Fame in 2009.

 Professional career

 Arizona Diamondbacks

 Webb was drafted by the Arizona Diamondbacks in the 8th round of the 2000 Major League Baseball draft.
-He made his first major league appearance on April 22, 2003 against the Expos.
-Webb wound up finishing the 2003 season with 28 starts and a 10–9 record.
-He was honored with Baseball America Rookie of the Year Award and placed third in the Major League Baseball Rookie of the Year Award voting in the National League.
+He made his first major league appearance on April 22, 2003, against the Montreal Expos.
+Webb finished the 2003 season with 28 starts and a 10–9 record.
+He was awarded Baseball America Rookie of the Year and placed third in the Major League Baseball Rookie of the Year Award voting in the National League.